Sulim Yamadayev

-On 5 March 2003, Sulim's brother Dzhabrail Yamadayev was assassinated by a bomb.
-On 24 September 2008 Sulim's brother Ruslan Yamadayev was shot dead on Smolenskaya Embankment in Moscow.
-Initial press responses reported name of the victim as Sulim Yamadayev; the name was corrected later.
-Sulim Yamadayev was shot in Dubai on 28 March 2009, and died in hospital on 30 March 2009.
+On 5 March 2003, Yamadayev's older brother Dzhabrail was assassinated in a bombing attack.
+On 24 September 2008, his oldest brother Ruslan was shot dead on Smolenskaya Embankment in Moscow, and though initial press reports identified him as Sulim, the name was later corrected.
+On 28 March 2009, Yamadayev himself was shot multiple times at an underground parking garage in Dubai; it was believed that he had been killed at the scene, but his younger brother Isa claimed that he had actually been taken to a hospital and died two days later.
+At the time, Yamadayev had been locked in a year-long power struggle with Kadyrov.

 Biography

 Yamadayev studied business in Moscow before returning to Chechnya.
 He once said that his dream was to become a fighter and that during a time he decided to go to Afghanistan to train.
 Under the Chechen president Aslan Maskhadov, he served as a field commander and commanded a special forces detachment which routed a radical Wahhabi militia at Gudermes in 1998.

 During the Second Chechen War, the Yamadayevs and Akhmad Kadyrov arranged for their stronghold of Gudermes to be taken over by federal forces without a fight.
 Later, Sulim became leader of the GRU Spetsnaz unit called the Special Battalion Vostok ("East") of nearly 600 men, succeeding his brother Dzhabrail Yamadayev following his assassination in 2003.
 While working closely with the General of the Army Alexey Maslov, Sulim Yamadayev received the medal and title of Hero of the Russian Federation after his Vostok battalion killed the commander of the Arab Mujahideen in Chechnya, Abu al-Walid, in April 2004.
 Together with his paramilitary soldiers known within Chechnya as Yamadayevtsy, which are alleged to be unruly and prone to mix warfare with crime, Yamadayev often conflicted with Ramzan Kadyrov (the son of Akhmad) and Said-Magomed Kakiyev over who controls overall military authority in Chechnya.
 Isa and Badrudi, the younger brothers of Sulim, became the company commanding officers in the battalion.